 The Office for Women provides executive support to the Premier's Council for Women.

 What we do

 The Premier's Council for Women works at a strategic level to effect change.
-Specifically its role is to:
+Its overarching role is to:

 - advise the Premier and Minister for the Status of Women

 - advocate on behalf of women

 - monitor how policies and programs impact on women.

 The Council is dedicated to continuous improvement and effective action.
 It commits time and effort to considering relevant issues and how to exercise influence and make an impact for South Australian women.

 Terms of reference